OmarBazaraa/Arduino/README.md

 Whenever the state of the switch changes, the Arduino automatically calls the interrupt-service routine (ISR) attached with that pin.

 #### LED
-A simple LED that reflects the state of the switch that turns ON with digital <i>HIGH</i> voltage.
+A simple digital LED that reflects the state of the switch.<br>
+Connected to a digital output pin of the Arduino.

 #### Temperature Sensor
 An analog temperature sensor connected to one of the Arduino's analog pins with the following specifications: